"But no one knows the date and hour when the end will be ...."

 ^ 1.
 Numbers in the Bible: One clue is that the Bible seems to give honor to certain numbers.
 For example, the number seven is given the property of holiness (and completeness).
 How can we say this?
 Well, the first two chapters in Genesis establish it - we have six "days" given over to the Works of Creation, and then the seventh:

 Since on the seventh day God was finished with the work he had been doing, he rested on the seventh day from all the work he had undertaken.
 So God blessed the seventh day and made it holy, because on it he rested from all the work he had done in creation.Later, God confirmed the special nature of this seventh day of the week; it became the Sabbath (Exodus 16:21-30).
 The Israelites were to observe this as a day of rest, sacred to the Lord (Exodus 31:12-17).
-The theme of this holy number can be traced right through the Bible - Genesis to Revelation.
+The theme of this holy number can be traced right through the Books of the Bible - Genesis through Revelation.
 Indeed, this final Book is full of references to the number seven.
 Please note especially Revelation 1:4 (TLB):

 Genesis 2:2-3 (NAB)